 Welcome to Year 6!

 Mrs S.J.
-Higgins (class teacher (am))
+Higgins (Teacher a.m. only)

 Mrs J Nightingale (TA)